robenkleene/development-references/iterm/iterm-settings.md

 - Turn on `Edit > Selection Respects Soft Boundaries` this is necessary to get iTerm to work well with tmux panes
     - The setting to open a new window if none are open is under `Preferences > Advanced` and is called `Open a new window when you click the dock icon and now windows are already open, and also on app launch when no other windows are open?`

+### Mouse

+- Disable `Preferences > Advanced > Always accept first mouse event on terminal windows.`, otherwise a click to focus will also send an event to move the cursor.

 ## Sync

 - iTerm supports storing settings in a synced folder (e.g., Dropbox), but it doesn't actually support syncing.
 The only solution is to quit iTerm, then overwrite the settings file with the correct settings, then re-open iTerm.